-Your costs can add up quickly if your doctor doesn’t have a contract with health plan.
+Your costs can add up quickly if your doctor doesn’t have a contract with your health plan.

 Out-of-network health care is when you see a doctor or visit a hospital that is not in your health insurance plan’s network.
 It is usually in your best financial interest to see a provider in network.